 Gas sale agreements (GSAs)

 GSAs deal with the purchase or sale of gas.
 Although a consumer may buy its own gas directly from a producer, generally it is a retailer who contracts to buy gas from a producer and on-sell it to consumers.
 The producer therefore will generally have a GSA with the retailer, and the retailer will generally hold a GSA with each of its consumers.
-The latter GSA is usually referred to as a ‘‘consumer contract’’.
+The latter GSA is usually referred to as a ‘consumer contract’.

 GSAs deal with such matters as where the gas is bought or sold, and in what quantities.
-These matters are similar to those that ICAs deal with but, while they do and can overlap to an extent, ICAs are concerned with aggregate physical flows at a location, whereas GSAs are concerned with individual retailer contract entitlements.
+These matters are similar to those that ICAs deal with but, while they can overlap to an extent, ICAs are concerned with aggregate physical flows at a location, whereas GSAs are concerned with individual retailer contract entitlements.
 For example, a producer who contracts to sell gas to several retailers at a single point will have GSAs with each retailer (and each GSA may have different terms and conditions); but this producer will have only one ICA at that location.

 Wholesale GSAs

 Wholesale GSAs apply where a gas retailer purchases gas from a producer (or, occasionally, a wholesaler).
-These contracts are not disclosed, but can be expected to specify the point of sale as a transmission receipt point (where gas from either a gas treatment plant or an upstream transmission pipeline is injected into a transmission system).
+These contracts are not disclosed, but would specify a point of sale as a transmission receipt point (where gas from either a gas treatment plant, storage facility, or an upstream transmission pipeline is injected into a transmission system).

 Consumer contracts (retail GSAs)

 Consumer contracts apply where a gas retailer sells gas to a consumer.
-The standard residential and bespoke commercial retail GSAs are available from each retailer.
+Each retailer will offer its own standard residential and bespoke commercial GSAs.

 Technical standards for gas quality

-This chapter broadly describes the technical standards for gas quality set out in the various standards and contracts.
+This chapter broadly describes the technical requirements for gas quality set out in the various standards and contracts.
 The requirements arise mainly from the New Zealand standards:

 NZS 5259 Gas Measurement sets requirements for the on-going calibration and inspection of equipment that forms part of a GMS;